-- a) Looked-after children or children who were previously looked after.
-See note 1 for a definition of these terms. - b) Children who have exceptional social or medical need, supported by a written recommendation from the child's paediatrician / consultant or a professional from Children's Services.
-The recommendation must explain why the Academy is the only suitable school to meet the child's needs and why no other school could provide the appropriate support for the child.

-Prioritisation will be decided based on the information received and parents will be informed if the application meets this criterion before the end of December.
-See note 2 for how to apply.

-c) Up to 3 children of staff who have been in post for at least two years, or to staff recently appointed to a post for which there is a demonstrable skill shortage.
-See note 3 for how to apply.

-If demand exceeds places at this point, the decision of who will be offered the place will be made by using a computerised random number generator programme (see note 4).

-- d) Children whose siblings live at the same address, currently attend the Academy, and will still be attending on the date of admission.
-See note 5 for a definition of sibling. - e) Children who are currently on roll at Dixons Music Primary in Year 6 (see note 6).
+- a) Looked-after children or children who were previously looked-after.
+See note 1 for a definition of these terms. - b) Children who have exceptional social or medical need, supported by a written recommendation from an independent medical professional such as the child's paediatrician / consultant or an independent professional from Children's Services.
+The recommendation must explain why the Academy is the only suitable school to meet the child's needs and why no other school could provide the appropriate support for the child. - Prioritisation will be decided based on the information received and parents will be informed if the application meets this criterion before the end of December.
+See note 2 for how to apply. - c) Up to 3 children of staff who have been in post for at least two years, or to staff recently appointed to a post for which there is a demonstrable skill shortage.
+See note 3 for further details and how to apply. - If demand exceeds places at this point, the decision of who will be offered the place will be made by using a computerised random number generator programme (see note 4). - d) Children whose siblings live at the same address, who currently attend the Academy, and who will still be attending the Academy on the date of admission.
+See note 5 for a definition of sibling.

-- f) Up to 24 children who are currently on roll at Dixons Manningham or Dixons Marchbank academies in Year 6 (see note 6). - g) All other children based on proximity of the home address to the Academy (see note 7).
+- e) Children who are currently on roll at Dixons Music Primary in Year 6 (see note 6). - f) Up to 24 children who are currently on roll at Dixons Manningham or Dixons Marchbank academies in Year 6 (see note 6). - g) All other children based on proximity to the Academy using straight line measurement from the school to the home address (see note 7).
+Straight line measurement is taken from the Ordnance Survey reference point for the home address to the main entrance of the Academy.